STEllAR-GROUP/tutorials/cscs2017/session1/README.md

     * the future that was needed has the suspended task added to its internal (shared state) waiting list

-    * when that future become ready, the task will be changed to _pending_
+    * when that future become ready, the task will be changed (back) to _pending_

     * and go back onto the queue so that when a worker is free, it can run

+---
+## Suspended tasks #2
 * The same process happens when a task tries to take a lock but can't get it

     * The shared state inside the mutex will `notify` the task and do the 'right thing'

+    * the current task cannot progress so it changes state to _suspended_
+        * Look for spinlock mutexes in the HPX source
+        * Spin for a bit, then suspend when some deadline reached

+    * the scheduler puts it into the suspended list

-* This is one reason why all the `std::thread`, `std::mutex` etc code has been reimplemented
+* This is **one** reason why all the `std::thread`, `std::mutex` etc code has been reimplemented

+    * You can use std::lock_guard<> etc, but not the mutexes inside them
+    * the locks are just wrappers around the mutexes where the real work is done

 ---
 ## Staged tasks